xaratustrah/rdts/README.md

 # rdts
-Raspberry PI distributed trigger system
+A client/server code for Raspberry PI as a distributed trigger box system.